NeuroTechX/ntx_slack_archive/eegdata.md

  >Native Python driver for OpenBCI Wifi Shield written in 5 hours with new http commands and using the wifi shield to convert raw data to json.
 Check it out, would love feedback and contributions! <https://github.com/OpenBCI/OpenBCI_Python/pull/54>

+9/14/2017 3:04 AM

+ **sweetrabh** :

+ >has anyone worked on or know about good results using eeg to track eye movement?